saz/puppet-rsyslog/README.md

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------
     log_remote                          true,false          Log Remotely.
-Defaults to true. remote_type                         'tcp','udp'         Which protocol to use when logging remotely.
-Defaults to 'tcp'. log_local                           true,false          Log locally.
+Defaults to true. spool_size                          STRING              Max size for disk queue if remote server failed.
+Defaults to '1g'. remote_type                         'tcp','udp'         Which protocol to use when logging remotely.
+Defaults to 'tcp'. remote_forward_format               STRING              Which forward format for remote servers should be used.
+Only used if remote_servers is false. log_local                           true,false          Log locally.
 Defaults to false. log_auth_local                      true,false          Just log auth facility locally.
 Defaults to false. custom_config                       STRING              Specify your own template to use for client config.
 Defaults to undef.
-Example usage: custom_config => 'rsyslog/my_config.erb server                              STRING              Rsyslog server to log to.
-Will be used in the client configuration file. log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.
+Example usage: custom_config => 'rsyslog/my_config.erb custom_params                       TODO                TODO
+    server                              STRING              Rsyslog server to log to.
+Will be used in the client configuration file.
+Only used, if remote_servers is false. port                                '514'               Remote server port.
+Only used if remote_servers is false. remote_servers                      Array of hashes     Array of hashes with remote servers.
+See documentation above.
+Defaults to false. ssl_ca                              STRING              SSL CA file location.
+Defaults to undef. log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.